 Key benefits include:

-• Fewer crowds compared to peak tourist months
+• Fewer crowds compared to peak tourist months — see our seasonal guide to when to visit Dubai’s desert for a full comparison.

-• Calm and quiet desert environment
+• Calm and quiet desert environment — ideal for families, couples, and reflective travellers.

 Choosing the Right Tour Operator